ZhuoxingZhang/mixed-covers/README.md

 > 0. Computing FD covers
 >> In this experiment, we compute and save several FD covers with given FDs as input.
 These FD covers include non-redundant, reduced, canonical, minimal and reduced minimal covers.
 Then, we statistics some properties when computing these FD covers.
 Your can run source code in <kbd>exp/exp0</kbd> on mainstream IDEs like eclipse or IDEA.
 > 1. Impact of FD covers on computing minimal keys
 >> In this experiment, we investigate the influence (time required) of different FD covers as input on computing minimal keys.
-The algorithm to compute minimal keys is a P-time algorithm, proposed by Osborne.
+The algorithm to compute minimal keys is a worst-case exponential time algorithm, proposed by Osborne.
 You can run source code in <kbd>exp/exp1</kbd>.
 > 2. Computing mixed covers
 >> This experiment computes mixed covers, with given FD set as input, such as original, non-redundant, reduced, ...
 Then, the experiment statistics some properties when computing mixed covers.
 In <kbd>exp/exp2</kbd>, it is the source code for experiment 2.
 > 3. Further mixed cover refining